Italy by Rail - Buying Train Tickets

-Italy's slower regional trains are cheap to ride.
-The top routes are also crowded.
+Italy's slower regional trains are cheap to ride--athough the top routes can also be very crowded.
 Since trains are subsidized for underpaid workers, fewer trains run on Sundays and they, too can get crowded.
 I often buy first class tickets (for about 30% more than standard tickets) on regional trains I think will be crowded.

 I buy my regional train tickets at the train station, either at the ticket window or at the machines that accept cash.
 It's easy to buy your outgoing train tickets when you arrive in a city station, then you'll have them before you leave, just in case something goes wrong or you've read the schedules wrong.